Victoria's visitor economy

 Victoria has enjoyed consistent growth in visitor expenditure over the past five years, led strongly by the growth in international visitor numbers and expenditure.
 By 2025, it is expected that approximately 46 per cent of growth in tourism spend in Victoria will come from international markets.

-Regional Victoria is well known for its significant visitor attractions such as the 12 Apostles, the Grampians and Phillip Island.
+Regional Victoria is well known for its significant visitor attractions like the 12 Apostles, Grampians National Park, Goldfields, Mornington Peninsula and of course, the little Penguins at Phillip Island.
 Growing intrastate visitation and expenditure is a key growth opportunity for regional Victoria.

 The 2016-17 Victorian Budget provides $67 million for Victoria's visitor economy, including $38 million over two years for Visit Victoria to promote the state globally, $20 million over the next four years for a Regional Events Fund and an additional $9 million over the next two years for the Business Events Fund.
 This is in addition to the $101 million Regional Tourism Infrastructure Fund.